 Driver v Maidstone Borough Council and Others, appeared on behalf of the claimant in the High Court in a s113 challenge against the recently adopted Maidstone Borough Local Plan.

 Horatio has considerable experience of drafting pre-action letters and skeleton arguments for judicial review and statutory challenges.

 Horatio has appeared (as junior to Suzanne Ornsby QC) before a planning inspector on behalf of a local planning authority during the examination into its local plan.
 During his seat with Suzanne, Horatio gained considerable experience drafting written opinions on local plan matters, including the correct interpretation of development plan policy, minerals policy and the allocation of strategic sites.

-During his pupillage, Horatio assisted with the drafting of opening and closing submissions for a five-day planning inquiry.
-He also shadowed Richard Honey during a four-day inquiry into a compulsory purchase order concerning an estate regneration scheme.
+During his puillage, Horatio assisted with the drafting of opening and closing submissions for a five-day planning inquiry concerning development at Manston Airport, Kent.
+He also shadowed Richard Honey during a four-day compulsory purchase inquiry concerning an estate regeneration scheme in Brent.

 Horatio has experience advising landowners on the common law of nuisance and statutory nuisance, including the relationship between these matters and planning law.

 Horatio gained experience of compulsory purchase matters during his pupillage.
 He assisted in the drafting of statements of case on behalf of acquiring authorities in reference proceedings before the Upper Tribunal (Lands Chamber).
 He also assisted with written opinions on matters regarding certificates of appropriate alternative development, the Mines (Working Facilities and Support) Act 1966 and Transport and Works Act Orders.